What is the Difference between a Manual and an Automatic Bioethanol Fireplace?

 These two types each have their advantages and disadvantages.
-Hence, the type of burner you select depends on what requirements you have for your fireplace, where it will be used, and what your budget is.
+Hence, the type of burner you select, depends on what requirements you have for your fireplace, where it will be used, and what your budget is.

-Benefits of a manual burner
+Benefits of a Manual Bioethanol Burner

-2. Manual burners are cheap
+2. Manual bioethanol burners are cheap

-Disadvantages of a manual biofireplace
+Disadvantages of a Manual Bioethanol Fireplace

 1. Operated manually